From Survival to Endurance to Fulfillment: How I Found Meaning in Life

 My turning point was a spiritual awakening of sorts.
 A near-death experience led to a realization that I didn’t want to die; and it was either die or change my life.
 I picked change.

-What helped me to live again (and ultimately find fulfillment)?
+What helped me to live again (and ultimately find fulfillment and meaning in life)?
 You might guess family or a relationship or God.
 But at the time, I wasn’t close with my family, I didn’t have any significant relationships/friendships, and God wasn’t a part of my life.
 It was the following that helped me become the person I am today:

 Having not a single shred of self-esteem, I went to see a counselor.
 She created a safe space and then uplifted me, making me feel worthwhile.
 She normalized what I was going through; I felt less alone.
 She affirmed me for positive choices I made.
 She initiated the mending of my fragile self.
 I gradually gained confidence, not only in myself, but in the idea that I could live a better life.